Michael Green, MS, MPP

 Director of Development

-Susan Corlett has nearly 30 years of nonprofit leadership experience as a development director, executive director and board member.
-Prior to joining CEH Susan was Director Development and Communications at Sustainable Conservation, where she helped triple private contributions from individuals and foundations, providing the resources to pioneer new approaches to conservation work and achieve significant environmental wins.
-Susan began her work for the environment during her 10 years at Sierra Club headquarters, where she managed the direct marketing programs.
+Susan Corlett has over 30 years of nonprofit leadership experience as a development director, executive director, and board member.
+Prior to joining CEH, Susan was Director Development and Communications at Sustainable Conservation, where she helped triple private contributions from individuals and foundations, providing the resources to pioneer new approaches to conservation work and achieve significant environmental wins.
+Susan began her work protecting the environment during her 10 years at Sierra Club headquarters, where she managed the direct marketing programs.
 She then worked with the East Bay Agency for Children for eight years, serving first as Director of Development and then as Executive Director.
-As a longtime Board member of the Golden Gate Chapter of the Association of Fundraising Professionals, Susan has helped create a thriving community for fundraisers in the San Francisco Bay Area.
+As the 2017 Board President of the Association of Fundraising Professions Golden Gate Chapter, Susan is committed to creating a thriving community for fundraisers in the San Francisco Bay Area.
+She Co-Chaired National Philanthropy Day in 2015 and 2016.
 Susan holds a MA in Counseling Psychology from John F. Kennedy University and a BA in Business Administration from Lewis & Clark College.

 Charles coordinates CEH’s efforts to promote sustainable and organic food to hospitals and other major institutional food buyers.
 He also manages CEH’s media outreach.
 Prior to joining CEH, Charles was the lead campaigner for Greenpeace USA’s Genetic Engineering Campaign for five years.
 He currently serves as CEH’s representative on the Steering Committee of Californians for GE Free Agriculture.
 He is also a board member of the Sunshine Project, an international nonprofit that works to expose the hostile use of biotechnology in weapons development and to strengthen the global consensus against biological warfare.
 He is a graduate of the University of California at Berkeley in Peace and Conflict Studies.
 He is also a graduate of the California Culinary Academy and was a long-time professional baker.